lineafab/archive-coding-imd/README.md

 <a name="3.2"></a>
 ### Processing with use the content

-* **WHAT:** I wanted to use the journal itself to generate the some visuals that can give
+* **WHAT:** I wanted to use the journal itself to generate the some visuals that can give the website some visual element.

 * **TOOL:** Processing